Germany: Lawmakers debate introducing COVID vaccine mandate | DW | 26.01.2022

 As for the question of a broader mandate, the model recommended by Germany's Health Minister Karl Lauterbach — who is also a trained physician — is a general mandate for everyone aged 18 and above.

-This is the option taken by the Austrian, with the mandate coming into effect in early February.
+This is the option being taken by the Austrian government, with the mandate coming into effect in early February.

 The majority of Germany's Ethics Council — the body of experts that advises the Bundestag on a range of ethical questions — has also come out in favor of a general mandate for adults, German public broadcaster Tagesschau reported.